 All 44 sails are set as we leave Port Antonio and then they are taken down again once the Sun sets and the ship is underway.
 Being a square-rigged sailing ship, the Royal Clipper needs a following wind to actually proceed under sail.
 The southeast winds we are encountering are virtually on the nose of the ship, hence the reason for the sails being taken down when the ship is underway, although the stay sails are often left up to improve the ship’s stability.

 At dinner this evening, I’m seated with a Texan couple who are both real characters.
 She submitted a request for one of the desserts appearing on the menu this evening – Floating Island with prune.
-I ordered it, and found is was pretty nice – thin custard on the bottom, merengue, and a dollop of pureed prune.
+I ordered it, and found it tastes good, with thin custard on the bottom, merengue, and a dollop of pureed prune on top.

 I sleep in until about 8AM, meet my friends downstairs for breakfast, and then it’s time to return to my room to pack.
 We check out at 12PM, check our bags with the hotel and go across the street to the Starbucks at Doctor’s Cave Beach for coffee, snacks, and to hang out for awhile.
 We return to the hotel lobby and leave for the ship a bit after 3PM for a 4PM check-in.